 The United States have been pushing China to agree to a formal binding code based on international law and agreements.

-“This will take leadership and ASEAN is at its best when it meets its own goals and standards and is able to speak with one voice on issues facing the region,” stated US Secretary of State Hillary Clinton.
+“This will take leadership and ASEAN is at its best when it meets its own goals and standards and is able to speak with one voice on issues facing the region,” stated American secretary of state Hillary Clinton.

-Furthermore, during the ASEAN summit, Clinton was not afraid to voice the US position on territorial tension in the South China Sea.
+Furthermore, during the ASEAN summit, Clinton was not afraid to voice the American position on territorial tension in the South China Sea.

 “Issues, such as freedom of navigation and lawful exploitation of maritime resources, often involve a wide region,” Clinton said.
 “Approaching them strictly bilaterally could be a recipe for confusion and even confrontation.”